ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

-A pair of parallel source and target maps is the underlying pattern that is common to all directed graphs, their essential "blueprint".
+Such a pair of parallel source and target maps is the underlying pattern that is common to all directed graphs, their essential "blueprint".
 We generally draw this as two arrows marked `src` and `tgt`.

 ```{image} assets/Ch4/DirectedGraphSchema.jpg
 :alt: Whoopsy!